 At Nightingale, we do not add meaty profit margins that increase the cost of homes.
 As a not-for-profit, we add a modest fee that covers our cost and ensures the continued success of this housing model.
-Any contingency retained at the end of the project is returned to purchasers.
 Some typical project costs include:

-We pride ourselves on keeping apartment costs as low as possible.
-Our Teilhaus homes in metro Melbourne start at $275,000 to help first home buyers enter the market.
+We pride ourselves on keeping apartment costs as low as possible while delivering excellent quality.
+Our Teilhaus homes in metro Melbourne start at around $300,000 to help first home buyers enter the market.
 From there, pricing per apartment will vary between projects, depending on location, projected cost of construction, number of bedrooms, orientation and elevation.

 Before balloting each project, we run two commitment-free information sessions for prospective purchasers.
 At the second information session, detailed pricing is provided for each individual apartment.

 Commitment agreement and fee

 After a successful ballot, we’ll send you a commitment agreement to sign that secures your apartment.
 The commitment fee of $10,000 is due at the same time.
 This commitment fee is held for you in trust, and forms part of your deposit.
 See our How to purchase page for more details on the purchasing process.

 Shortly before construction begins, you will sign a contract of sale and pay a 10% deposit, which is held for you in trust.
 Your commitment fee forms part of this deposit.
 For example, if you are purchasing an apartment for $490,000, the deposit will be $49,000.
 As you will have already paid your $10,000 commitment fee, you will only need to pay a further $39,000 when you sign the contract of sale.